AdBahamonde/AdBahamonde.github.io/_pages/about.md

 My main research interest is hydrodynamic turbulence.
 On this topic I am particularly interested in the application of information theory to investigate the emergence of universal statistics in the transition to turbulence.

 ---
-permalink: /
-title: "Publications"
-excerpt: "Publications"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
+    Publications
 ---

-Laminar to turbulent transition in terms of information theory - 10.1016/j.physa.2023.129190
+- Laminar to turbulent transition in terms of information theory - 10.1016/j.physa.2023.129190

-Usefulness and limitations of convergent cross sorting and continuity scaling methods for their application in simulated and real-world time series
+- Usefulness and limitations of convergent cross sorting and continuity scaling methods for their application in simulated and real-world time series